cdklabs/construct-hub/docs/operator-runbook.md

 ## :repeat: Bulk Re-processing

 In some cases, it might be useful to re-process indexed packages though parts or all of the back-end.
-This section descripts the options offered by the back-end system and when it is appropriate to use them.
+This section describes the options offered by the back-end system and when it is appropriate to use them.

 ### Overview